 Board Risk and Compliance Committee

-The Board Risk and Compliance Committee (BRCC) comprises seven members, of whom five members (including the Chairperson) are Independent Directors.
-The BRCC is chaired by Robert Neil Coombe.
+The Board Risk and Compliance Committee (BRCC) comprises five members, of whom three members (including the Chairperson) are Independent Directors.
+The BRCC is chaired by Didi Syafruddin Yahya.
 Similarly, the AC reviews the effectiveness of internal controls, risk management processes and governance within the Group.

 The Board Risk and Compliance Committee, together with the Group Chief Risk Officer defines the risk management objectives across risk categories and business lines with a view of setting the Group’s risk appetite.
 The Board Risk and Compliance Committee reviews the overall risk profile on a periodic basis and approves the methodology to be followed for risk-based economic capital computation and the contingency plan for dealing with various events.
 In formulating the risk strategy, the Board Risk and Compliance Committee ensures due regard is given to “risk-aware” culture and discipline.